utahrobotics/usr-ws-2023/README.md

 ### Overall
 Top level directories in `src` should contain *significant* content.
 The most common type of folder would be a ROS package.
 Another would be global dependencies.
 Creating these should be a team decision.
 Only add code within the top level directories, and ensure that the code is used in those directories and not anywhere else.
 Follow the layout of a package as well; There is a rightful place for all files, and putting stuff in the wrong place can lead to confusion.

 All scripts, regardless of programming language, should be kept small.
 Big scripts are candidates for refactoring, or reconsideration.
 Remember, the easiest code to read, write, and debug is no code.
 If your script is getting to big, you may want to do some research to see if there is a library that does at least some of what you need.
+Scripts should also only have one overarching goal in mind.
+It is perfectly fine to have multiple scripts (ideally Nodes) that all must work together to accomplish just one competition task (ie. digging).

 You may notice that GitHub does not let you push to `main` directly (hopefully).
 This is intentional so that we can keep `main` at a functional state.
 There is usually always a branch ready for you to write code to.
 If there isn't, ask the team lead before making your own, as having two or more branches that should contain the same thing can be very confusing.
 To merge to main, you must make a pull request, and wait for it to get approved.
 Before creating a request, you should check that your branch passes all automated checks (see below sections).